-Taxi: Ignore any touts that may approach you.
-A tout is basically anyone who you’ve never seen before who approaches you in the Arrivals area.
-Just follow the signs from Arrivals down to Level 1 and you’ll see the taxi rank outside Entrances 4 – 6.
-The old system of queuing and having a member of staff write down where you are staying on a piece of paper which you then give to the driver has gone and has been replaced by a much faster, more modern alternative.
-You’ll find automatic ‘Taxi kiosks’ instead.
-Just press the button and you’ll get a printout which shows which taxi to take and where it is parked. ( For groups of more than 4 people, there are a couple of machines specifically for larger taxis. )
+Just follow the ‘Public Taxi’ signs from Arrivals down to Level 1 and you’ll see the taxi rank outside Entrances 4 – 6.
+The old system of queuing and having a member of staff write down where you are staying on a piece of paper which you then give to the driver has gone.
+It has been replaced by a much faster, more modern automatic ‘Taxi kiosks’ now in use.

 One thing you’ll need for a taxi is Thai Baht – so make sure you have some small notes.
 Don’t give the driver a 1,000 Baht note and expect him to have change.

-Uber and Grab Car: It is possible to use both these smartphone apps to get a private car from the airport to your hotel.
-They both offer fixed prices for cars to or from the airport.
-UberX is 300 Baht and UberBlack is 1,000 Baht ( as of mid 2016 ) Grabcar – available through the Grab app – has Economy and Premium cars for around 400 – 600 Baht.
-I like these services as the drivers are accountable – you know who they are and have people you can contact in case of any problems.
+It is possible to use the Grab smartphone apps to get a private car from the airport to your hotel.
+They offer fixed prices for cars to or from the airport.
+Grab Car and Grab Taxi – available through the Grab app – have Economy and Premium cars ( the Grab Car Plus option ) for around 400 – 600 Baht.
+I like these services as the drivers are accountable.
+You know who they are and have people you can contact in case of any problems.
 Plus the rides are tracked by GPS, so it’s quite easy to see if your driver knows where he is going or not.

 Likewise there are a lot of private taxi services that can be pre-booked online.
 A simple search on Google for ‘Bangkok Airport taxi’ throws up dozens of companies.

-Airport Rail Link: If you are travelling light and staying on or near a skytrain or subway station or just want to avoid the hassle of dealing with a taxi driver, then this is a very good service.
+If you are travelling light and staying on or near a skytrain or subway station or just want to avoid the hassle of dealing with a taxi driver, then this is a very good service.
 The City line runs from 06:02 and has trains four times an hour at 02, 17, 32 and 47 minutes until 00:02.
 From the airport to Phayathai station, which connects with the overhead BTS line, the cost is just 45 Baht / person.
 To Makkasan, for a connection to the MRT ( subway ) the price is 35 Baht.
 Travelling time is just under 30 minutes.
-There are onmly 8 stations on the route, so you shouldnt get lost .
+There are only 8 stations on the route, so you shouldn’t get lost .